eppuoskari/amsterdam-listings/README.md

 **Outcome:**
 A raw but structured dataset of hotel properties that will be the foundation for later analysis.

-For Airbnb, quarterly data for the last year for each region is available for free download on [This page](https://insideairbnb.com/get-the-data/).
+For Airbnb, quarterly data for the last year for each region is available for free download on [this page](https://insideairbnb.com/get-the-data/).

 ---